danielgom/AWS-Certifications/Important.md

     * sam deploy: deploy to CloudFormation
 * SAM policy templates for easy IAM policy definition
 * SAM is integrated with CodeDeploy to do deploy to lambda aliases
+* SAM can invoke lambdas by using sam local invoke function

 # ~~~~ AWS  Cloud Development Kit ~~~~